 SEASCApe Baltic addresses these limitations and presents an integrated assessment of coastal flood risk and adaptation responses for the German Baltic Sea.It analyses local scale bivariate probabilistic information on both extreme sea-levels and their duration by combining historical observations with numerical modelling for the application of multi-variate extreme value statistics, and using these information to generate return water levels under high-end sea-level rise scenarios.
 SEASCApe Baltic further develops improved methods for the socio-economic assessment of coastal flood impacts by combining hydrodynamic inundation modelling with protection, accommodation and retreat adaptation options.
 Finally, SEASCApe Baltic develops a stylized model of coastal flooding that includes a wide range of adaptation options and is sufficiently fast that it can be run within a range of suitable robust decision-making methods.
-The stylized model will be calibrated through the hydrodynamic inundation modelling and then applied to develop coastal adaptation pathways for whole German Baltic Sea coast.
+The stylized model was calibrated through the hydrodynamic inundation modelling and then applied to develop coastal adaptation pathways for whole German Baltic Sea coast.

 The project SEASCApe Baltic is funded under the priority program 1889 “SeaLevel: Regional Sea Level Change and Society” of the German Science Foundation (DFG).